-I am yet to find any data on the Battalion in Afghanistan but I did read a report of their return to the United States which said:
+I am yet to find any great amount of data on the Battalion in Afghanistan but I did read a report of their return to the United States which said:

 On 12 April 2011, the 13th PSYOP Battalion returned home after a years deployment in Afghanistan.